cs280-berkeley/cs280-berkeley.github.io/index.md

 ## Updates

-* Enrollment forms are now processed, please let us know if you have not heard from us
+* Enrollment forms are now processed, please let us know if you have not heard back

 ## Lectures